totallyworks/A-Small-Flying-Dream/README.md

 The firmware is coded in C++ using the Arduino framework in PlatformIO.
 It uses third-party libraries for communicating with sensors, controlling servos, and saving data.
 A basic flowchart of the control loop can be seen [[SoftwareFlowchart-1.png|here]].

 A data packet received from the transmitter consists of either 3 or 8 bytes.
 When 3 bytes are received, each byte represents the position of one control stick.
 Otherwise, the 8 bytes make up a command.
 Each of the 8 bytes in a command represents a character.
-A full list of commands can be seen [[Commands|here]].
+A full list of commands can be seen [here](docs/Commands.md).

 Altitude, airspeed, air temperature, and battery voltage are passed through a low-pass filter for smoothing.
 Roll Stabilization, Pitch Stabilization, and Altitude Hold modes use PID control loops to minimize oscillations.
 Altitude Hold mode is coded but not yet fully tested.